-Hardwood Installation - What To Expect Before You Buy.
+Hardwood Installation - What To Expect Before You Buy

 New hardwood floors are a great way to spruce up your home and may even increase its value.
-At Jabara's we have a variety of hardwood flooring options to choose from that will appeal to wide range of budgets and lifestyles.
+At Jabara's we have a variety of hardwood flooring options to choose from that will appeal to a wide range of budgets and lifestyles.
 If you want to be sure your new floors look the way you want and wear as you expect them to, your best bet is to have them installed by a professional hardwood flooring specialist.

 The method used to install your new flooring is determined in part by the width, thickness and construction of the flooring you’ve chosen and where you want it installed.
 For a solid hardwood flooring installation, methods for fastening can include stapling, nailing, or gluing to the subfloor layer.
 Solid hardwood floors do not respond well to changes in temperature and humidity, so they are not recommended for applications below the grade line of your property.
 For a hardwood flooring project in your basement, bathroom, or kitchen, engineered hardwood may be a better choice because it has no issues with seasonal changes in climate.